4th Quarter classes begin the week of March 20, 2026.

 Day(s): Wed

 Curious coins, baffling balls, confounding cards, and puzzling papers!
 Students will learn tricks of the trade from a professional magician using the Discover Magic curriculum!
-This class will present tricks from the Blue Wand curriculum.
+This class will present tricks from the Discover Magic curriculum.
 Each week, kids will learn how to perform a unique magic trick, and students will practice and perfect the illusion in class so they can come home and mystify their friends and family.
-Students will unlock the secrets to seven special magic tricks this quarter.
+Students will unlock the secrets to eight special magic tricks to earn the top honor of a black wand.
 For each trick, students will receive a custom magic prop and full color instructions, and at the end of each class, every magician will take home a Top Secret file folder with additional tricks they can practice.
 Student magicians will be given a secret password each week to gain access to an additional magic trick on the Discover Magic website (parents will need to work the magic to set up the child's online account.)
 Along with the actual magic, students will discuss a life skill each week that is essential to a good magician (and student) such as public speaking, presentation skills, practicing, being prepared, and reading your audience.
 Magicians who complete the class will receive a certificate and magic wand.
 Topics in this Series: Groovy Green Wand (Quarter 1), Baffling Blue Wand (Quarter 2); Perplxing Purple Wand (Quarter 3) and Bewildering Black Wand (Quarter 4) Lab/Supply Fee: A class fee of $50.00 is due payable to the instructor on the first day of class.

 2:00 pm-2:55 pm